Paritutu/paritutu.github.io/_posts/2025-02-20-nz-cancers-and-exposures.markdown

 ![nz-sperm-concentration](nz-sperm-concentration.png){:.centered}

 Monitoring of herbicide residues in humans and livestock was recommended by the Royal Society in 1957.
-After 40 years of herbicide use monitoring of dioxins in humans and livestock was conducted in 1988-89 only 18-19 years after reactor temperatures reduced.
+After 40 years of herbicide use monitoring of dioxins in humans and livestock was conducted in 1988-89 only 18-19 years after IWD reactor temperatures reduced.
 Dioxin levels in IWD 2,4,5-T reduced 200-fold 1971 to 1985.

 NZ Breast milk reports from 1988 - 1998 - 2008 demonstrate sharp decreases in multiple contaminants.